tnglf1337/tnglf1337/README.md

-### Hi there 👋
+## Hi there 👋
-## About Me:
+### About Me:
 My name is Timo, and I'm a 31 years old computer science student at Heinrich Heine University.
-My main interests in this field are profesisonal software development, theoretical algorithms as well as mashine learning and game theory.
+My main interests in this field are professional software development, theoretical algorithms as well as mashine learning and game theory.

-## Tech Stack:
+### Tech Stack:
 <table>
 	<tr>
 		<td><img width="40" src="https://user-images.githubusercontent.com/25181517/117201156-9a724800-adec-11eb-9a9d-3cd0f67da4bc.png" alt="Java" title="Java"/></td>